What Planes Did Japanese Use In Pearl Harbor

 Trends and Latest Developments

 In recent years, there has been renewed interest in the attack on Pearl Harbor and the aircraft that participated in it.
 Historians, researchers, and aviation enthusiasts have worked to uncover new details about the attack and to preserve the legacy of the aircraft involved.
-Several trends and developments have emerged in this field, shedding new light on this pivotal event in history.
+Several trends and developments have emerged in this field, shedding new light on this important event in history.

 Historical Research